AdobeDocs/experience-manager-cloud-service.en/help/headless/setup/create-content-model.md

    * selected - the new model will already be **Enabled**
    * not selected - the new model will be created in **Draft** mode

-1. If not already enabled, the model must be **Enabled** in order to use it.
+1. If not already enabled, the model must be **Enabled** to use it.
    1. Select the model you just created and then tap or click **Enable**.

       ![Enabling the model](../assets/models-enable.png)